jhannesreimann/email-client-selftest-service/README.md

 ---

-## 🎯 Project Topic: TLS
+## 🎯 Project Topic: TLS & Email Security

-*This section will be expanded with specific research questions, implementation goals, and technical details as the project progresses.*
+### Research Focus
+**Email Auto-Detect Vulnerabilities and TLS Downgrade Attacks**

+Our project recreates and extends the research from the NDSS 2025 paper "A Multifaceted Study on the Use of TLS and Auto-detect in Email Ecosystems."
+We investigate security vulnerabilities in email clients' auto-detect features that allow attackers to strip TLS encryption and capture credentials in plaintext.

+### Key Research Questions
+1. Are current (2025/2026) email client versions still vulnerable to STARTTLS downgrade attacks?
+2. How do different clients implement auto-detect, and which implementation patterns are most vulnerable?
+3. What certificate validation weaknesses exist in popular email clients?
+4. How do real-world setup guides (e.g., HPI documentation) impact user security?

-### Phase I Focus
+### Phase I Focus (Current)
-- Literature review and research
+- ✅ Literature review and paper analysis
+- 🔄 Email server testbed setup (Postfix + Dovecot)
+- 🔄 MITM framework development (mitmproxy)
-- Initial implementation prototypes
+- 📋 Initial test case implementation (T1-T4)
-- Architecture design

-### Phase II Focus
+### Phase II Focus (Upcoming)
-- Full implementation
+- Complete client testing across multiple platforms
+- Certificate validation experiments (C1-C4)
-- Experiments and analysis
+- Real-world setup guide analysis
-- Security evaluation and testing
+- Experiments, measurements, and security analysis
+- Comparison with original paper findings

 ---